HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 Almost 1/3 of WebAssembly usages on both desktop and mobile belong to the <a hreflang="en" href="https://aws.amazon.com/ivs/">Amazon Interactive Video Service</a> player library.
 While it's not open-source, the inspection of the associated JavaScript glue code suggests that it was built with <a hreflang="en" href="https://emscripten.org/">Emscripten</a>.

-The next up is <a hreflang="en" href="https://github.com/mnater/Hyphenopoly">Hyphenopoly</a> - a library for hyphenating text in various languages - that accounts for 13% and 19% of Wasm requests on desktop and mobile correspondingly.
+The next up is <a hreflang="en" href="https://github.com/mnater/Hyphenopoly">Hyphenopoly</a>—a library for hyphenating text in various languages—that accounts for 13% and 19% of Wasm requests on desktop and mobile correspondingly.
 It's built with JavaScript and <a hreflang="en" href="https://www.assemblyscript.org/">AssemblyScript</a>.

 Other libraries from both top 10 desktop and mobile lists account for up to 5% of WebAssembly requests each.
 Here's a complete list of libraries shown above, with inferred toolchains and links to corresponding homepages with more information: